wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 ![Neurosky logo](https://www.neurosky.jp/wp-content/uploads/2019/05/ns_logo_480.png)

 Yang, who studied electrical engineering at UC Berkeley, has a talent for building gadgets, and in 1997 he founded [Triscend](https://www.crunchbase.com/organization/triscend), a provider of chips including microprocessors, and the company was acquired by [Xilinx](https://www.crunchbase.com/organization/xilinx) in 2004.
-Later, he founded NeuroSky with [JongJin Lim](https://www.linkedin.com/in/jongjin-lim-b740a11a/) and [KooHyoung Lee](https://www.linkedin.com/in/koohyoung-lee-5742176/) in Silicon Valley in the same year.
+Later, he joined NeuroSky with [JongJin Lim](https://www.linkedin.com/in/jongjin-lim-b740a11a/) and [KooHyoung Lee](https://www.linkedin.com/in/koohyoung-lee-5742176/), who founded the company, in Silicon Valley in the same year.

 &nbsp;

 In 2009, NeuroSky collaborated with [Mattel](https://en.wikipedia.org/wiki/Mattel) to launch [Mindflex](https://en.wikipedia.org/wiki/Mindflex), a toy that uses brain waves to control a ball.
-In the same year, NeuroSky collaborated with [Uncle Milton](https://www.unclemilton.com/) to launch [Force Trainer](https://en.wikipedia.org/wiki/Force_Trainer), a game that allows users to experience the Star Wars Force.
+In the same year, NeuroSky collaborated with [Uncle Milton](https://www.unclemilton.com/) to launch [Star Wars Science Force Trainer](https://en.wikipedia.org/wiki/Force_Trainer), a game that allows users to experience the Star Wars Force.
 So, in the early days of the company, they were active as an [OEM](https://en.wikipedia.org/wiki/Original_equipment_manufacturer).
 Based on those findings and experiences, the company then started offering a BCI called Mindset and a game ["Neuroboy"](https://store.neurosky.com/products/the-adventures-of-neuroboy-bci-technology-demo) that allows users to move objects with brain waves.

 Currently, the company not only offers **[EEG devices](https://store.neurosky.com/)** that **can be purchased from $100 for consumers** but also provides **SDK kits** for developers free of charge.
 The company is also in the business of selling the **chips**, which is thier core technology, to a number of BCI companies.